 Enter Onix and G Suite.
 Canam Group Inc. was interested in what G Suite could offer in terms of workplace cloud collaboration, but the deal wasn’t yet signed, sealed and delivered.

 Google Cloud reps brought us into the equation when they realized Canam Group Inc. needed a large enterprise deployment of the leading, cloud-based workplace productivity tools suite.
 We’re the partner who makes that happen for dozens of customers in Canada.

 Audit Targets G Suite Strategy

 We first helped the company through a technology evaluation, a must before any deployment, as we always want to ensure G Suite is a good fit for any client’s needs and environment.
 During this audit, the Onix team examined the company’s current technical environment so we could understand how they currently worked.
 We also assessed how much data (email, documents, etc.) we would need to migrate during the deployment — one that would cover 2,500 users.

 The audit also included developing a plan for how the company would implement G Suite across all of these global users.
-It focused on using online and onsite training and adoption preparation tactics divided into three phases — core IT, early adopters and then the full suite for the rest of Canam Group Inc.’s new G Suite users.
+Its change management strategy focused on using online and onsite training and adoption preparation tactics.
+These activities were divided into three phases focusing on different employee populations — core IT, early adopters and then the full suite for the rest of Canam Group Inc.’s new G Suite users.

 The entire project, from planning to full adoption took just six months, moving quickly from concept to Go Live.
 After Going Google so successfully by deploying G Suite, leadership at Canam Group Inc. is now exploring the benefits of migrating to Google Cloud in addition to maximizing their current investment in G Suite.